zio/zio-json/README.md

 ### `.mapOrFail`

-We can use `.mapOrFail` to take the result of another `json.JsonDecoder` and try to convert it into our custom data type, failing with a message if there is an error.
+We can use `.mapOrFail` to take the result of another `JsonDecoder` and try to convert it into our custom data type, failing with a message if there is an error.

 Say we are using the [`refined`](https://github.com/fthomas/refined) library to ensure that a `Person` data type only holds a non-empty string in its `name` field